tylermachen/shoutkey-web-0715-public/README.md

 tags: scraping, nokogiri, modules, mixins
 ---

-# bundle
-run `bundle` in this directory to get all of the dependencies

 # Shoutkey
 Shoutkey is a web app that creates short-lived, shoutable urls for sharing.
 We're going to create a module that uses this service.
 We'll then mix it in to a Link class we create.